floreapaun/bsp/README.md

 To ensure quality and compliance, all user-submitted posts require administrator approval before appearing on the "Items for Sale" dashboard.

 #### Advanced Search Functionality:
-Buyers can easily find items using a powerful search feature that filters posts by name or content keywords, as well as by location, category, and price.
+Buyers can easily find items using a powerful search feature that filters posts by name or content keywords, as well as by location, category, price and condition.

 #### Post Editing:
 Users can modify their posts to update details, such as price changes or additional information, even after submission.